Available Now

 Pro electricians carry common materials.

-How Call-Out Fees Work: Real Examples
+How Call-Out Fees Work: Real Scenarios

-Example 1: Simple Power Point Installation
+Scenario 1: Simple Power Point Installation

 Job: Install one power point in the garage

-Example 2: Ceiling Fan Installation
+Scenario 2: Ceiling Fan Installation

 Job: Install ceiling fan in living room

-Example 3: Switchboard Upgrade
+Scenario 3: Switchboard Upgrade

 Job: Replace old fuse box with modern switchboard

-Example 4: Emergency After-Hours Call
+Scenario 4: Emergency After-Hours Call

 Job: Power out, tripped safety switch that won't reset (10pm, Wednesday)